Recipe Overview

 How to Use Homemade Croutons

-I often get asked how to make croutons on the stove.
+- Make croutons on the stove.
+You can prepare the croutons the same way if you’re going to make them on the stovetop.
+I usually increase the oil a little.
 Heat a large frying pan over medium heat and toss the croutons around in the hot pan until they are golden brown.
-You can prepare the croutons exactly the same way if you’re going to make them on the stovetop, and you don’t have to increase the oil unless you want to.
-I prefer the oven method because it’s slightly more hands-off and frees me up to do other things.
+(I prefer the oven method because it’s slightly more hands-off and frees me up to do other things.)

 More Salad Toppings